uber-research/differentiable-plasticity/README.md

 ## Backpropamine network

-The `Network` class in `maze/maze.py` implements a Backpropamine network, that is, a neural network with neuromodulated Hebbian plastic connections that is trained by gradient descent.
+The `Network` class in `maze/maze.py` implements a Backpropamine recurrent network, that is, a fully-connected recurrent neural network with neuromodulated Hebbian plastic connections that is trained by gradient descent.

 Here is the full code for the `Network` class, which contains the entire machinery for Backpropamine (note that it only contains ~25 lines of code).